okjason-source/Billionaire-Mindset/README.md

-# DrugTrade Simulator
+# Billionaire Mindset - Investment Empire

 ## Overview
-DrugTrade Simulator is an interactive browser-based economic simulation game that models the dynamics of an underground market economy.
-The player navigates a fictional world of trading various illicit substances while managing inventory, bankroll, and risk factors like police raids and robber encounters.
+Billionaire Mindset - Investment Empire is an interactive browser-based economic simulation game that models the dynamics of high-stakes investment trading.
+The player navigates a world of luxury investments, managing a diverse portfolio of premium assets while building wealth across global financial hubs.
+Navigate market volatility, manage risk, and build your investment empire to achieve billionaire status.

 ## Installation and Setup